1966 Ford Bronco U14 Sports Utility Pickup

 This Bronco VIN U14FL7369XX was born at the Ford Michigan Truck plant in the first month of production, August of 1965 then purchased for $2750.40 from Charlie Hillard Ford in Fort Worth Texas by “J. W.” on October 4th 1965 and either he or his estate sold it to Vaughn Specialty Automobiles and Funeral Services in Alvarado, Texas around 2009.
 I am the second registered owner and purchased it from Vaughn in 2010.
 Charlie was an interesting car dealer and pilot. http://www.charliehillard.com/index.html

-JW’s last name is withheld to protect his privacy but buyer will receive original registration documents, brochures and manuals and a copy of the original title and his driver’s license.
+JW’s last name is withheld to protect his privacy but buyer but I had all original registration documents, brochures and manuals and a copy of the original title and his driver’s license.
 JW, who was born in 1922 lived in Fort Worth at least until 2007.
-It was likely used mostly on a farm or hunting lease near Alvarado.
+It was likely used mostly on a farm or hunting lease near Alvarado,TX.

 There are over 100 pictures including documentation at: